symfony/symfony-docs/book/page_creation.rst

     $ app/console config:dump-reference framework

-There's a lot more power behind Symfony's configuration system, including environment, imports and parameters.
+There's a lot more power behind Symfony's configuration system, including environments, imports and parameters.
 To learn all of it, see the :doc:`Configuration </book/configuration>` chapter.

 What's Next?